ml-henderson/ml-henderson.github.io/_posts/2023-03-30-livestock_policy.md

 _Image from [Our World In Data](https://ourworldindata.org/environmental-impacts-of-food?insight=half-of-habitable-land-is-used-for-agriculture#key-insights-on-the-environmental-impacts-of-food)_

 ## 2. Health concerns
 Besides eating red meat being literally carcinogenic, raising livestock has huge impacts on our health.
 Livestock are given preventative antibiotics, contributing to antibiotic resistance which is one day going to severely bite us in the a**.
 Livestock farming creates a bunch of airborn particles which exacerbate respiratory disease.
 It also damages the environment way more than crop farming, which then has an impact on human health through climate change and water pollution.
-If you haven’t seen these graphs on impact before, take a look (you can also go to the website and play around with them):
+If you haven’t seen these graphs on impact before, take a look:

 <iframe src="https://ourworldindata.org/explorers/food-footprints?facet=none&hideControls=true&Commodity+or+Specific+Food+Product=Commodity&Environmental+Impact=Carbon+footprint&Kilogram+%2F+Protein+%2F+Calories=Per+kilogram&By+stage+of+supply+chain=false&country=Bananas~Beef+%28beef+herd%29~Beef+%28dairy+herd%29~Cheese~Eggs~Lamb+%26+Mutton~Milk~Maize~Nuts~Pig+Meat~Peas~Potatoes~Poultry+Meat~Rice~Tomatoes~Wheat+%26+Rye~Tofu+%28soybeans%29~Prawns+%28farmed%29" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## 3. But my beef is local!
 That doesn’t excuse it.
 Food miles are one of the smallest contributions to the emissions from eating meat.
 What you eat is a much bigger factor.

 ![Environmental impact of food by lifecycle stage](../assets/img/Environmental-impact-of-food-by-life-cycle-stage.png) _Image from [Our World In Data](https://ourworldindata.org/food-choice-vs-eating-local)_